Chunkys0up7/AttemptTwoPractioner/docs/frontend_phase2_plan.md

 # Frontend Phase 2 Implementation Plan (Code-Driven)

-> **Note:** This checklist is based on a deep dive into the actual codebase as of 2024-06-07.
-Items below reflect what is truly implemented and what remains.
-Backend work is complete.
-See `PHASE_2_CORE_FUNCTIONALITY_CHECKLIST.md` for backend status.
+> **Note:** This checklist supersedes and tracks all frontend work for Phase 2.
+All items from PHASE_2_CORE_FUNCTIONALITY_CHECKLIST.md are either merged here or referenced.
+Backend work is complete and tracked separately.

 ---